git-for-windows/git-for-windows.github.io/How-to-participate.md

 # Add documentation

 A lot of documentation wants to be written, still.
 A good place is [the Git for Windows wiki](https://github.com/git-for-windows/git/wiki).
-Tutorials, step by step instructions and general background information, etc.
+Tutorials, step by step instructions and general background information, etc. Even just keep the links up to date and reporting inconsistencies is helpful.

 # Fix bugs or add features in the Git code itself

 Download [the SDK](https://gitforwindows.org/#download-sdk) and build Git.
+See the [CONTRIBUTING.md](https://github.com/git-for-windows/git/blob/master/CONTRIBUTING.md) page/file

 Also have a look at [this page](https://github.com/git-for-windows/git/wiki/Building-Git) for tips and tricks revolving around building and debugging Git.

 Please also sign off your work, as [asked by the Git project](https://github.com/git/git/blob/v2.3.5/Documentation/SubmittingPatches#L234-L286)